Best Smart Plugs in 2026: Turn Any Outlet Into a Smart One

 We recommend the Kasa Smart Plug Mini EP25 for anyone starting out — it checks every box without overcomplicating things.

-Best for Energy Nerds: Emporia Smart Plug
+Best for Energy Monitoring: Emporia Smart Plug

 It works with Alexa and Google Assistant, and the build quality is solid.
 The only downside is the app can feel a bit cluttered if you don't care about the energy side of things.